mosip/abis-testing-kit/docs/testcase.json.md

 Matches for the candidateList->count field's value in response with expected value.

+**candidateReferenceId**

+Matches for the candidates reference_id field's value in response with expected value.

 **For example**

 .expect(returnValue, 2) - response.returnValue == 2, expected [2] & actual [response.returnValue]